SingleManTH/agiletoolkit.org/docs/overview/design.md

 ## The Simplicity Principle

+With Agile Toolkit the aim is that everything simply works straight out of the box.
+The syntax is clear and simple and all the plumbing is handled for you, so you can focus on the features that are unique to your application.

-Finally, working with web frameworks you can sometimes feel that they're making simple things complex.
-With Agile Toolkit we strive to avoid this by always adopting the simplest practical approach, even if it's not the 'purest' or trendiest.
+With a typical web frameworks you can sometimes feel that they're making simple things complex.
+With Agile Toolkit we strive to avoid this by adopting the simplest practical approach, even if it's not the 'purest' or trendiest.
 For example:

 * Configuration settings are plain old PHP hashes, so if you want complex conditional configurations just pop in some code.
-* You won't need namespacing unless you're developing Addons or external libraries.
+* You won't need namespacing when you're working with the Toolkit core.
 This has never caused any practical problems and we avoid tedium like this:

     <pre>
     namespace Acme\TaskBundle\Controller;